 Did you know that the Great Fire of Meireki in 1657 destroyed 60-70% of the capital city of Edo, now known as Tokyo?
 According to legend, the fire was accidentally started in a temple ceremony.
 Strong winds pushed the flames out of control and caused the wooden temple to ignite.
 Most of the buildings in Edo were made of paper and wood and built very close to each other, so the fire spread rapidly and lasted for 3 days.
 It took two years to rebuild Edo.
 The shogun reorganized the city and widened the roads so future fires could not spread so easily.

-We hope that you have a meticulous day at school today.
+We hope that you stay cool and calm in the face of any problems today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 This disaster is also known as the Furisode Fire.
 An estimated 100,000 people perished in the fire; the population of Edo at the time was 300,000.